 farthest.
 Walking and bike riding were the principle forms of locomotion.
 Moving too far

 from home base was never a good idea.
 Movies and radio were the major mind benders of

 the day – escapes from the small town.

-Anyway, besides being recognized as a junior grade artist, a talent I never took seriously, I just managed to move ahead into fifth grade.
+Following this, and maybe because of it, I just managed to move ahead into fifth grade albeit into one of the academically slower classes.
 That was when my guardian angel arrived – a wonderful lady best personified by the latter day Mary Worth comic-strip creation.
 Somehow, she managed to educate me to a point where I settled down and moved ahead academically.
-Hence, events of the day combined to push me into the post-high school and post-war world.
+Hence, events of the day combined to push me into the post-high school and the post-war world.
 I had little to look forward to.
 Undaunted, I looked forward anyway.
 Hardly ever looked back, or even behind me for that matter.
 No surprises there.
 Plenty in the other direction.